-The Bachelor of Arts (A.B.) degree is grounded in studio course work in dance technique, with a 32 semester-hour requirement in ballet and contemporary dance and additional requirements in jazz, tap, improvisation, and alternate forms.
-Complementing the program’s technique component is a range of courses which employ dance as a vehicle for study of the human body, the creative process, musical form, the history of world cultures, psychology, educational theory and practice, and technical design for the stage and for multi-media formats.
-The curriculum enables dancers to develop technical proficiency and choreographic ability; gain experience in performance, production, and teaching; explore the scientific, philosophical, and historical foundations of dance; consider the relationship of dance to other art forms; experience the power of dance as an educational tool; and encounter dance as a total theatre experience.
+The Bachelor of Arts (A.B.) in Dance is a liberal arts degree grounded in dance technique, with requirements in ballet and contemporary dance, and a wide range of additional courses which employ dance as a vehicle for study of the human body, the creative process, musical form, the history of world cultures, psychology, educational theory and practice, and technical design for the stage and for multimedia formats.
+The curriculum enables dancers to explore the scientific, philosophical, and historical foundations of dance; consider the relationship of dance to other art forms; and experience the power of dance as an educational tool.
+Additionally, students will develop a broad range of skills, strengthen technique proficiency and choreographic ability; and gain experience in performance, production.
+An audition is required for the dance major.
 An in-depth description of the program is available from the department.
 View degree requirements.

 Expectations of Transfer Students

-Incoming first-year and transfer students are required to audition for admission to the dance major program.
-Interested dancers may contact the Department of Dance at (706) 542-4415 or via the website above for information on annual auditions occurring in November and February.
-The audition process is separate from students’ admissions applications to the Office of Admissions.
+All transfer students are required to audition for admission to the dance major program.
+Interested dancers may contact the Department of Dance at (706) 542-4415 or via the website above for information on annual auditions occurring every year in November and late January or early February.
+Students must apply to the University of Georgia as the audition process is separate from students’ admissions applications to the UGA Office of Admissions.
 Transfer students entering UGA with 30-59 transferable hours must have a college GPA of 3.2.
-Students entering with 60 or more transferable hours must have a GPA of 2.5.
+Students entering with 60 or more transferable hours must have a GPA of 2.8.
 The University’s guidelines on transfer admissions are based upon available space and are subject to change at any time by the Faculty Admissions Committee.
 Any student intending to transfer at the junior level must attend an audition during the previous year.
 Students admitted as transfer dance majors must be proficient dancers.
-Due to the technical performance demands of the program and to the rotation of required course work, some third-year transfers should expect to spend three years studying in the dance major program.
-Highly proficient dancers transferring with credit for required studio and theory courses from other college/university dance programs might be able to fulfill all degree requirements two years after transferring.
+Due to the demands of the curriculum and to the rotation of required course work, some transfers should expect to spend three years studying in the dance major program.
+Transfer students will have their transferred dance credits evaluated by the Department of Dance.

-Dance majors audition for Lucy Lampkin Dance Scholarships and for the FRIENDS OF DANCE Senior Scholarship to assist with tuition and other school expenses.
-The Young Choreographer’s Series Scholarship, awarded to dance majors distinguishing themselves in YCS productions, and the Cynthia Jarvis Memorial Scholarship for Summer Study in Dance assist students with costs associated with study in accredited summer dance study programs around the world.
+Returning dance majors may audition for Lucy Lampkin Dance Scholarships and for the FRIENDS OF DANCE Scholarships to assist with tuition and other school expenses.
+The Young Choreographers Series Scholarship, awarded to dance majors distinguishing themselves in YCS productions, and the Cynthia Jarvis Memorial Scholarship for Summer Study in Dance assist students with costs associated with study in accredited summer dance study programs around the world.

-Students working to complete State of Georgia requirements for school certification in dance fill one-semester-hour teaching internships and twelve-semester-hour student teaching internships in public and private schools K-12 throughout the state.
+Students working to complete State of Georgia requirements for school certification in dance fill one-semester-hour teaching internships and twelve-semester-hour student teaching internships in public and private schools P-12 throughout the state.